Apostille Documents Mexico for Spain: SEGOB Federal vs State and the 90-Day Trap

 The Electronic Apostille Portal (e-Apostilla)

 SEGOB operates the federal electronic apostille portal at apostillaylegalizacionmexico.segob.gob.mx.
 Most state governments now also offer digital apostille services.
-Electronic apostilles are verified in real time via QR code, accepted by all three Spanish consulates in Mexico, and do not require mailing physical documents.
-Check your specific state government's portal for current digital availability, as rollout speed has varied.
+Electronic apostilles can be verified via QR code; use the format accepted by the issuing authority and the receiving consulate, and check your specific state government's portal for current digital availability, as rollout speed has varied.

 Document Sequence for a Spain Visa Application

-The 90-day window on the criminal record dictates the order.
+The typical 90-day-for-visa-purpose freshness window on the criminal record dictates the order.
 Request everything else first:

 Months 1–2: Título Profesional apostille, Cédula Profesional apostille (SEGOB), birth certificate apostille (state), marriage certificate if applicable, begin academic equivalencia.

-Month 3: Request CFAP online ($240 MXN), apostille it immediately via SEGOB electronic portal ($2,126 MXN, ~4 business days), get medical certificate, book consulate appointment.
+Month 3: Confirm the consulate appointment timing, then request CFAP online ($240 MXN), apostille it immediately via SEGOB electronic portal ($2,126 MXN, ~4 business days), and get the medical certificate.

-If your appointment slips past the 90-day window, request a new CFAP.
+If your appointment slips beyond the typical visa-purpose freshness window, request a new CFAP.
 Plan for this by confirming your appointment date before requesting the criminal record, so you can time it precisely.

 Costs Summary